 For this project I made “Zentangle” art alongside a peer, Ben.
 I took into consideration how I felt before and after each session, and I also did the same with Ben, asking him how he was feeling after we completed each session.
 I tried to really observe how I felt even during the art making.
 I didn’t have much experience with “Zentangle” art, so this was all new to me as well.
 I enjoyed that I was learning something as well as reaping the benefits of therapeutic art making.
 I remember being sort of anxious at the beginning of each piece, not sure which direction I was going with it.
-Once I picked a direction, it was easy to I kept a “cheat sheet” nearby if I needed inspiration for which type of tangle to use next.
-They were just pieces of paperI had practiced each tangle beforehand, as we went through the book.
+Once I picked a direction, it was easy to come up with a plan and the designs kind of started to flow out onto the page.
+Each “Zentangle” came out differently than the last, which was amazing.
+I kept a “cheat sheet” nearby if I needed inspiration for which type of tangle to use next.
+They were just pieces of paper on which I had practiced each tangle beforehand, as we went through the book.
 Ben and I both used them.
 I think it took the pressure off not knowing which direction to head next.
 I also observed Ben’s demeanor before, during, and after art making.
-A lot of the time, I would observe him breathing a sigh of relief once the “Zentangle” was .
+A lot of the time, I would observe him breathing a sigh of relief once the “Zentangle” was finished.
 This was proof in itself that it was working.
-I also had Ben a HAcale at the beginning and end of our sessions, which showed some decrease in anxiety after art making.
+I also had Ben complete a Hamilton Anxiety Rating Scale (HAM-A) at the beginning and end of our sessions, which showed some decrease in anxiety after art making.
+The HAM-A is a self-report questionnaire that determines how much anxiety the client is feeling at the time, and is used to assess how the client is responding to treatment.
+I didn’t fill one out, because I didn’t feel that it would be beneficial for me personally.

 After practicing “Zentangle” art on paper for a while, I decided to teach myself embroidery.
 This was my response to learning the “Zentangle” Method.
-I used the Internet and YouTube to learn each different stitching method.
-I found that is a lot like “Zentangle” art, because there are a lot of planned strokes (stitches) and it is a type of art that I am not used to making.
+I wanted to know whether the non-forgiving ink media and small pieces were the therapeutic qualities I experienced by immersing myself in other small pieces requiring specific lines.
+I primarily used the Internet and YouTube to learn each different stitching method.
+I found that embroidery is a lot like “Zentangle” art, because there are a lot of planned strokes (stitches) and it is a type of art that I am not used to making.
 Most of my previous art was a lot of free flowing acrylic painting and oil pastels, so this was a new challenge for me.
 I haven’t made many structured art pieces before my study started with “Zentangle” art.
 I found that structured art making can be just as soothing and stress reducing as free flowing art.
 I never experienced this for myself before, so it was an amazing experience to feel the satisfaction of creating something planned and having it be therapeutic as well.
 I continue to learn to do embroidery, although I haven’t done much “Zentangle” since starting this study.

 Reflection